Outlook Calendar for Reclaim is almost here! Join the waitlist

 2. You need specific information

-Have you ever been invited to a meeting just to be asked (or asked someone else) for specific, straightforward information – only to need extra time after said meeting to compile your answer and send it over to them?
-Asking your direct reports or coworkers for data in real-time is counterproductive when they haven’t had the time to prepare for it.
+Have you ever been invited to a meeting only to be asked for data or details you weren’t prepared to provide?
+Now, you’re scrambling to gather the info post-meeting and email it over anyway.
+Asking your direct reports or coworkers for data in real time is counterproductive when they haven’t had the time to prepare for it.

 3. You want feedback

-While presenting visual projects like a slide deck or design mockups to your team can be helpful in a meeting – hopping on a call to review content like a strategy doc or data report for feedback in real-time is often inefficient (and awkward).
+Presenting visual projects like slide decks or design mockups in a meeting can make sense when you need immediate input or collaborative brainstorming.
+But for content like strategy documents or data reports, hopping on a call to review in real-time is often inefficient (and awkward).

 Attach your document in an email with a request for feedback and note specific areas you’d like thoughts on.
-This allows everyone the opportunity to review it in their time and formulate more valuable feedback and with less risk of groupthink, where team members piggyback on others’ opinions instead of sharing what they really think.
+This asynchronous method gives everyone the flexibility to review the content thoughtfully and at their own pace.
+As a result, you’re more likely to get detailed, meaningful feedback instead of quick, surface-level reactions.

 4. You’re just relaying information